-In this lesson learn what the difference is between products that are ready for sale, known as finished goods, and products that you have bought and are using right now.
-You'll also see why using this term is important for businesses.
+In this lesson, learn what the difference is between products that are ready for sale, known as finished goods, and products that you have bought and are using right now.
+You'll also learn why using this term is important for businesses.

 9. Inflation & Unemployment Relationship Phases: Phillips, Stagflation & Recovery

 High inflation and unemployment are two things we don't like to see in the economy.
 In this lesson, you'll learn about the relationship between inflation and unemployment and three distinct phases of this relationship.

 Discover two basic types of inflation, demand-pull and cost-push inflation.
 Learn what factors cause each type of inflation and some of the key differences between each.